-- Reduced weightbearing

-- Medication

 - Implant removal

+- · Bone grafting of cysts

-Replacement of the implant:
+- · Replacement of the implant

 Over time, metallic implants may loosen, fracture, or cause pain after bone fracture or osteotomy is healed.
 Removal of metallic implants is at the surgeon's discretion, and the appropriateness of the selected procedure will be based on the surgeon's personal medical training and experience.
 It is imperative that adequate post-operative care and protection be provided by the surgeon.